fddata/fddata.github.io/_posts/2020-06-12-plot_the_munros_1.md

 #returns 17
 ```
 This is great, we have 17 distinct regions with varied population sizes for each.
 In order to plot these on our map we need to know their positions.
-As we saw previously the UK map is provided as
+As we saw previously the UK map is provided in terms of Eastings and Northings, which correspond to x,y points on an OS map.

 ### Putting it all together